 Information About Wrongful Death Lawsuit Claims

-A wrongful death lawsuit claims that the victim was killed as a result of negligence (or other type of unjust action) on the part of the person or entity being sued, and that the victim’s survivors are entitled to monetary damages as a result of the improper conduct.
+A wrongful death lawsuit claims that the victim was killed as a result of negligence (or another type of unjust action) on the part of the person or entity being sued and that the victim’s survivors are entitled to monetary damages as a result of the improper conduct.

 A wrongful death action is separate and apart from criminal charges, and neither proceeding affects nor controls the other.
 This means that a defendant acquitted of murder may be sued in a civil action by the victim’s family for wrongful death.

 An action for wrongful death may be brought for either an intentional or unintentional act that causes an injury that results in death.
 A blow to the head during an altercation that later results in death is an injury that is intentionally caused.